💰 Roth Conversion Planner

 Tax Bracket Runway

-Your income vs. available Roth conversion space in each bracket
+Your income vs. available Roth conversion space — with a live tax breakdown and an adjustable conversion dial

 Longevity Value Comparison